Alvi-Ahmed/Alvi-Ahmed/README.md

 #### I am a cross-platform Mobile App Developer

 I am a programmer /freelancer with an outgoing personality, excellent communication, management and IT skills and a strong interest in computers and books.
-I am currently pursuing an undergraduate degree in CSE in North South University.
 I am able to work accurately in a busy environment and has the knowledge and enthusiasm required to play a key role in the corporate sector.
 I will thrive in a public facing role and has a flexible approach and willingness to work across organizations for their mutual benefit.

 Skills: Flutter / C++ / Python